getweasel/weasel-js/packages/node/examples/is_prime/README.md

 include the expected return value of our `is_prime` function for different inputs.
 These features make Touca slightly different than the traditional unit testing techniques.
-By decoupling the test cases from our test logic, we can now test our code with any number of test cases, without making code
+By decoupling the test cases from our test logic, we can now test our code with any number of test cases, without changing our test code:
-changes:

 ```bash
 node ./packages/node/dist/examples/is_prime/is_prime_test.js